 These FAQs are for financial advisers only.
 They mustn’t be distributed to, or relied on by, customers.
-They are based on our understanding of current legislation, which may change.02 March 2016 Back to results
+They are based on our understanding of legislation at the date of publication.02 March 2016 Back to results

 Normally, an individual will need to pay an annual allowance charge if their pension savings in a tax year exceed the annual allowance (this has been £40,000 since 6 April 2014), and they don’t have sufficient unused allowance to carry forward from the previous three tax years.
 An annual allowance tax charge will apply to any excess.